WebNerd69/curaNet/README.md

 3. Login with that email → Access **Admin Panel**.
 4. From the Admin Panel, you can create staff accounts (**Doctors, Receptionists**) who can then log in and access their respective dashboards.
+### ACCESSING RESTRICTED PANELS WITHOUT THE PRIOR STEPS WILL RESULT IN USER NOT GETTING LOGGED IN AND REDIRECTED TO LOGIN PAGE

 ---